hmrc/check-eori-number-frontend/README.md

  3. You can view the first page of the service in a browser using http://localhost:8350/check-eori-number/enter-number

  4. Enter a [EORI] number to check if it is valid or not

- 5. In a stubbed environment the last digit of each [EORI] Number will return each type of CheckResponse:
+ 5. In a stubbed environment each [EORI] will exhibit different behavior [Please see here for details](https://github.com/hmrc/check-eori-number-stub/#readme)
-     * 0 or 1 Vaild with no TraderName or Address
-     * 2 to 5 Vaild with TraderName and Address
-     * 6      Vaild with TraderName but no Address
-     * 7      Vaild with Address but no TraderName
-     * 8 or 9 Invalid

 Acronyms
 ---